zachcoleman/py-ext/README.md

 `maturin` is build-backend though and as far as I can tell you must used `setuptools-rust` to build RustExtensions manually.
 Also, I opted for the pyo3 bindings.

 ### C++
+Install or check if a previous compliant compiler exists.
+See supported compilers [here](https://pybind11.readthedocs.io/en/stable/#supported-compilers).
 ```
 pip install pybind11
 ```

-The extension is added to
+The extension is added to the `setup.py` via the extenstion `Pybind11Extension` class.
+The code is built with `pybind11`'s `build_ext`.

+See `setup.py` for an example of jointly building a package with native Python and Cython, C++, and Rust extensions.